dmbarbour/glas/docs/GlasApps.md

 ## Web Applications

 Another promising near-term target for Glas is web applications, compiling apps to JavaScript and using effects oriented around on Document Object Model, XMLHttpRequest, WebSockets, and Local Storage.

+## FFI-Based Applications

+It is feasible to support effects based on FFI, e.g. via C, .NET, or JVM.
+In these cases we must defer FFI calls until commit then return a result via promise pipelining or similar.
+Disadvantages include reducted portability and security, but we could use layers of effects handlers to mitigate the FFI.